 - None But the Lonely Heart

-- Both Peaches and Mickey live in such in Gene Stratton Porter's Michael O'Hallorean, though Mickey concedes, when Peaches lives with him:
+- Both Peaches and Mickey live in such in Gene Stratton-Porter's Michael O'Halloran, though Mickey concedes, when Peaches lives with him:

 "If this is slum kids, I like it!" protested Peaches.